 No matter what season you’re in, there’s always fun just outside your door.
-Run through a sprinkler, play fetch with snowballs during a snowstorm or jump in a pile of leaves.
+Run through a sprinkler, play fetch with snowballs after a snowstorm or jump in a pile of leaves.
 (Don’t forget to check for ticks after!)
 Sometimes the simple pleasures in life make the best memories.

 12. Enjoy a stay at a pet-friendly hotel or bed and breakfast.